 I have paper tabs on my little starts to remember what they are and when I planted them.
 (Pro tip: use a permanent marker. lol) That won’t work outside, and since I am a very novice gardener, I do not know what all these veggies will look like as they grow. ?
 So I made some glass stakes for easy identification in the wilds of my soon-to-be-garden.

 Like all new things, these stakes took some experimenting.
 I created the veggies using my torch.
-The kale had some problems during fusing. ?
+The kale had some problems during fusing.
 Since I made these first ‘testers’ in this photo, I have hand-mixed some colors for a more realistic eggplant color and I pulled some different colors for my broccoli.
-But overall, very fun to make.
-You can check them out here.

-I recently had a socially distant chat with my neighbor who works at a garden center and is an avid gardener.
+I recently had visited with my neighbor who works at a garden center and is an avid gardener.
 She gave me lots of helpful tips to get started.

 I am also taking this 6-week online class: Start Your Own Edible Garden.
 It is free with my local library card.
 Many libraries offer similar classes and my library is also allowing library card sign-up and renewal online during this time of quarantine.